Managing HTTP access tokens

 Open the HTTP access tokens tab.

-To edit or revoke a project or repository's HTTP token:
+To edit or delete a project or repository's HTTP token:

 - From either the Project or Repository settings, select HTTP access tokens.

 Selecting Edit will allow you to change a token’s name or its permissions.
 If it has an expiry date, however, you will not be able to modify it.
 Once a token’s expiry date has been set, it can’t be changed.